aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 ## SCRIPT DETAILS

 **What you set for each fire mission with DAP:**
-- Real or virtual fire mission;  (Virtual is WIP)
+- Real or virtual fire mission;
-- The side that owns the fire mission;
+- The side that owns each fire-mission;
 - Potential target sectors (Eden markers);
-- How much weaponry you want in the fire mission;
+- How many artillery-pieces you want in each fire-mission;
-- What caliber these weaponry will be (Light, Medium, Heavy, Super Heavy);
+- What caliber these pieces will be (Light, Medium, Heavy, Super Heavy or Combined);
 - Ammunition type (HE, Cluster, Smoke, Flare etc);
-- Control the volume of rounds;
+- Control the volume of rounds per piece;
-- How many cycle repetitions;
+- How many repetition cycles does a fire mission have;
-- Triggers that will trigger the fire mission (trigger activation, timer, kill/destruction).
+- Triggers will release the fire-mission (trigger activation, timer, kill/destruction).

 **What you set globally with DAP:**
-- Custom callsign for artillery side;
+- Custom callsign for each artillery side;
-- Which pieces can use CommandChat to report (On/Off)
+- Which piece calibers can use CommandChat to report (On/Off);
 - Infinite ammunition (On/Off);
+- Prevent artillery-pieces self-propelled to change position (On/Off);
+- Prevent artillery-pieces from starting match with no magazines (On/Off);
-- Fire mission areas visible on the player map (On/Off)  (WIP)
+- Fire-mission areas visible on the player map (On/Off)  **WIP**
-- Custom cooldown between cycles of fire mission repetition;
+- Custom cooldown by caliber among cycles of fire-mission repetition;
-- Pre-defined whitelist of weaponry working (Arma, DLCs, RHS, CUP, etc);
+- Pre-defined whitelist of pieces working (Arma, DLCs, CDLCs, RHS, CUP, etc);
-- Pre-defined whitelist of ammunition working (Arma, DLCs, RHS, CUP, etc);
+- Pre-defined whitelist of ammunition working (Arma, DLCs, CDLCs, RHS, CUP, etc);
-- Pre-defined blacklist of currently bugged vehicles;
+- Pre-defined blacklist of currently bugged vehicles/static turrets;
 - Pre-defined blacklist of currently bugged ammunition;
-- Debug mode;
+- Debug mode with simple or deep detailing;
-- etc...
+- Etc…

-**Automatically DAP library supports content from:**
+**Automatically DAP Library supports content from:**
 - Arma 3;
 - Expansion Apex;
 - DLC Tanks;